MISHHF93/Lumanagi/README.md

 ## Migration Status

-- Base44 SDK, assets, and configuration have been removed.
+- Legacy vendor SDK, assets, and configuration have been removed.
 - Axios with interceptors is used for all API calls.
 - Entities are typed and seeded for offline UX.
 - Zustand-style stores manage authentication and global UI state.